ionic-team/capacitor-site/pages/docs/v3/cordova/migrating-from-cordova-to-capacitor.md

 ## Cordova Plugin preferences

-When `npx cap init` is run, Capacitor reads all the preferences in `config.xml` and port them to `capacitor.config.json` file.
-You can manually add more preferences to the `cordova.preferences` object too.
+When `npx cap init` is run, Capacitor reads all the preferences in `config.xml` and ports them to the [Capacitor configuration file](/docs/config).
+You can manually add more preferences to the `cordova.preferences` object.

 ```json
 {